MikDalton/rsschool-cv-1/cv.md

 ## [rsschool-cv](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/cv/cv-github-hints.md)
 # **Mikita Tsyhankou**
 ## **About me**
 ### I am 22 years old and work as an electronics engineer.
 At the moment I do not see any perspective in this direction, so I want to get a new profession.
+Always happy to learn something new.
 ---
 ### **Skills**
 * HTML